zeniafragaki/Brain-tumor-discrimination-low-or-high-grade/Data Recources.md

-All medical data (images) was provided from archive of MEDISP LAB , Biomedical Engineering Department at University of West Attica.
+# Dataset

-2 small set of H&E images -10 low grade brain tumor and 10 high grade brain tumor.
+The dataset for this study consists of ten low-grade and ten high-grade brain tumor images, collected MEDISP ResearchLaboratory Archive of Biomedical Engineering Dept. at University of West Attica.
+Images were resized to a dimension of 96x96 pixels.
+Due to lack of large data set, data augmentation techniques were applied to artificially increase the size of the dataset, providing more diverse training samples.